Rob De Luca: Sebastian Bach, Helmet

 day at Calgary Saddledome, he already knew their full twelve song set.

 UFO

 De Luca was recruited by the British hard rock band UFO in 2008 when former bassist Pete Way was unable to get his U.S. work visa.
 They've since toured worldwide.
 De Luca joined UFO in the studio recording their acclaimed 2015 album A Conspiracy Of Stars, also contributing songwriting.
 On September 29, 2017, UFO released their 22nd studio album, the self produced The Salentino Cuts, including De Luca on bass.
+De Luca remained in UFO until the band called it quits in April 2024.

 Studio work and additional touring

 De Luca has recorded for producer Steve Lillywhite and for engineer Tom Camuso.
 He has also toured and/or recorded with Joan Jett and the Blackhearts, George Lynch (Dokken/Lynch Mob), Vinnie Moore and Mike Chlasciak (Halford).